lmjohns3/theanets/docs/layers.rst

 :Outputs: out cell

-A Long Short-Term Memory (LSTM) layer is a complex arrangement of parameters that yields a surprisingly performant layer for modeling long-term dependencies in temporal data.
+A Long Short-Term Memory (LSTM) layer is a complex arrangement of parameters with several dedicated "gates" that permit information to flow into and out of the "cell" that each neuron represents.

 :Key: :class:`mrnn <theanets.layers.recurrent.MRNN>`
 :Parameters: b xh xf hf fh
 :Outputs: out pre factors

-A Multiplicative RNN factors the hidden dynamics of a vanilla RNN into a
+A Multiplicative RNN factors the hidden dynamics of a vanilla RNN into a product of two matrices.
+Often this factored representation is a lower rank than the full dynamics.
+Furthermore, the factor activations of the hidden dynamics are modulated by the input to the network at each time step.

 :Key: :class:`mut1 <theanets.layers.recurrent.MUT1>`
 :Parameters: b xh xr xz hh hr bh br bz